 Permit schemes replace part of the existing New Roads and Street Works Act noticing system.
 On the affected permit streets, instead of informing Leeds City Council of their intention to carry out work, an activity promoter must apply for a permit which sets out how the work will be undertaken to minimise disruption.

-The implementation date for the permit scheme is 12th June 2012.
-Transitional arrangements have been made and these are set out in the Statutory Instrument, which is available to download below.
+The implementation date for the permit scheme was 12th June 2012.
+Transitional arrangements have been made and these are set out in the Statutory Instrument, which is available to download from this page.

 Who Needs a Permit?